jeffreykegler/hoonlint/misc/whitespace.md

-we mean that the inter-comment location of the vertical gap is the anchor column, and the pre-comment-location is the "jog base column".
+we mean that the inter-comment location of the vertical gap is the anchor column, and the pre-comment location is the "jog base column".
 If instead we write

-> A vertical gap, with comments at the the anchor column.
+> A vertical gap, with comments at the anchor column.

-then we mean that the inter-comment location of the vertical gap is the anchor column, and the pre-comment-location is not defined.
+then we mean that the inter-comment location of the vertical gap is the anchor column, and the pre-comment location is not defined.

 In describing a vertical gap's comment locations, we may specify them explicitly as column locations,